Doctoral programme "Problem-oriented Sport Science"

 • Improved supervision by several tutors from different institutions and from different sport science sub-disciplines;

-• possibility of networking with other doctoral students and with international experts;
+• opportunity of networking with other doctoral students and with international experts;

 • stimulating problem-oriented and interdisciplinary thinking and interdisciplinary cooperation;